sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

-In order to indicate an auth error, we need to define some exception:
+In order to indicate an auth error, we need to define some exceptions:

 ```scala
 case class AuthenticationException(message: String) extends Exception(message)
 case class AuthorisationException(message: String) extends Exception(message)
 ```

-We also want user to see proper error messages in a response, so let's define an error handler for this:
+We also want the user to see proper error messages in a response, so let's define an error handler for this:

 ```scala
 val errorHandler: Executor.ExceptionHandler = {